Waters Lab – 2D @ DU

 Latest News

-2024-2025 – The Waters Lab is taking both graduate and undergraduate students!
+2025-2026 – The Waters Lab is taking undergraduate students that are interested in experimental condensed matter and quantum information research!
 If you are interested in research opportunities, please reach out via email.
-Prospective graduate students can find details on the DU Physics PhD application process here.

 February 27th, 2025 – Our work titled “Chern Insulators at Integer and Fractional Filling in Moiré Pentalayer Graphene” was published in PRX!
 This work was from Prof. Waters’ time as a postdoc at University of Washington.